jac494/devops_playground/PREREQUISITES.md

 To run this, you will need:

-* This repository cloned or otherwise available on a general Linux machine
+* This repository cloned or otherwise available on a machine with [Docker installed](https://docs.docker.com/get-started/get-docker/)
-* the Linux system needs access to general Internet resources
+* the Docker host system needs access to general Internet resources
 * an AWS account; see the note below on [AWS Environment Variables](#aws-environment-variables)

 ## AWS Environment Variables